timmarr98/timmarr98/README.md

 ### Hello there!
 I am Timothy Marr

+#Skills I'm Focusing On
+I primarily code with Python on side projects, but I have experiecne with Java, Dart, C, C# and MQL5.

 <!--
 **timmarr98/timmarr98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.